top of page

 Symptoms of a Loose Stone

-• Too-Short Prong - If you notice one of your prongs appears slightly shorter than the others or its rounded top seems to have narrowed, the security of your center stone may be at risk.
+• Too-Short Prong - If you notice one of your prongs appears slightly shorter than the others or its rounded top seems to have narrowed, the security of your diamond or gemstone may be at risk.

-• Missing or Bent Prong - Come see us ASAP if you have a prong so damaged that you can see with the naked eye that it's no longer supporting the stone.
-Don't try to bend it back yourself!
+• Missing or Bent Prong - If you have a prong so damaged that you can see that it's no

 • Shifted Stone - Is your center stone no longer sitting level?
 Does it seem to have rotated slightly?
 Either abnormality indicates your prongs are no longer holding the stone tightly enough.